 What makes This Is the Police one of the best police games on PC is how well it captures the uncertainty and risk of police work.
 Sending a couple of officers out to deal with a ranting lunatic seems like an appropriate response, until the suspect pulls a gun, downing several bystanders not to mention one of Freeburg’s finest.
 There is also a distinct lack of control: there is no way to save the cesspit of a city; no way to derail the mob pulling the strings; no way to stand by your morals without sacrificing yourself in the process.
 This Is the Police embraces the gritty misery of noir fiction, right down to the collection of jazz records you get to leaf through at the start of each shift.

 As police games go, you are hard-pushed to find another one as explosive as this.
 Nevermind the cop cars and tasers, Hardline is still a Battlefield game, collapsing buildings, LMGs, exploding choppers, and all.
-An increased emphasis on vehicles pushes the pace of Hardline’s multiplayer well beyond the series’ par, with modes like Hotwire - which shifts the traditional Conquest flags to drivable cars - rewarding speed and aggression over tactical play.
+An increased emphasis on vehicles pushes the pace of Hardline’s multiplayer well beyond the series’ par, with modes like Hotwire – which shifts the traditional Conquest flags to drivable cars – rewarding speed and aggression over tactical play.
+Its driving model might be basic, but Battlefield Hardline can rival the best racing games for how good it feels to be behind the wheel of one its muscle cars or coupés.

 Its campaign, despite plenty of predictable narrative beats and some hilarious AI goofs, is among the best of the series.
 You play as Officer Nick Mendoza, a detective embroiled in a Miami drug war.
 Each mission sees you take on increasingly unofficial tasks, and whether you opt to brandish your badge and arrest perps rather than gun them down determines what kind of officer you become over the course of Hardline’s ten missions.